The Waterlow Park Trust

 Cafe – Following the refurbishment of Lauderdale House the cafe is now run by Pink Food.

 Camden Parks Department – Responsible for the management of the Park.
-Get in touch with Camden for general queries and where there are no links below: See Camden website If there is something particular to report about the Park regarding maintenance or general management use Contact Camden.
+Get in touch with Camden for general queries and where there are no links below: See Camden website If there is something particular to report about the Park regarding maintenance or general management visit the Camden Green Spaces team page.

 Friends of Waterlow Park – The ‘voice of park users’, the Friends organise events and volunteering, keep members in regular touch via newsletters and represent the public on the Trust Advisory Group.
 Visit their website and please join if you are not already a member.